GDEED/RV_Root/CONTRIBUTING.md

 [GitHub Issues](https://guides.github.com/features/issues/) should be used for creating development tasks.
 This includes both features to-do as well as bugs.
 Each GitHub Issue can have an assignee, as well as a description and comments for the issue.
-Issues are [typically closed by pull requests](https://blog.github.com/2013-05-14-closing-issues-via-pull-requests/) and are also used in GitHub Projects.
+Issues are [typically closed by pull requests](https://blog.github.com/2013-05-14-closing-issues-via-pull-requests/) or [commits](https://blog.github.com/2013-01-22-closing-issues-via-commit-messages/) and are also used in GitHub Projects.
 Issues can also have [task lists](https://help.github.com/articles/about-task-lists/) to show what is the current progress on an issue.

+If you encounter a bug, an issue should be opened describing steps to reproduce the issue, as well as platform and other important information to the dev that would be fixing the issue.
+If there is interest in creating an issue template for bugs, then one can be made.

+Issue tags should be used to separate bugs and features, as well as serve as imporant markers to developers looking for work to complete.